charitablechat/LearningPathPro/DEPLOYMENT_ENV_SETUP.md

 # Deployment Environment Variables Setup

-Your application requires the following environment variables to be configured in your deployment platform (Netlify, Vercel, etc.).
+Your application requires the following environment variables to be configured in your deployment platform.

 ## Required Environment Variables